Bye (sports): Australia

 In Australia's National Rugby League (NRL), each team has three byes each season.
-With the competition expanding to an odd number of teams from the 2023 NRL season, one club is required to have a bye each round; during the representative period of the season (such as the State of Origin), multiple byes are scheduled to the clubs that are expected to have the most players involved in the representative match, in the round preceding the representative fixture, to allow those clubs to sufficiently rest those players and prevent them from fielding a weakened side.
-On the competition ladder, teams are awarded two points (equivalent to a win) during their bye week except for the Melbourne Storm in 2010, who were barred from receiving premiership points for the remainder of the season as a punishment for gross long-term breaches of the salary cap.
+With the competition expanding to an odd number of teams from the 2023 NRL season, one club is required to have a bye each round.
+During the representative period of the season (such as the State of Origin), multiple byes are scheduled to the clubs that are expected to have the most players involved in the representative match, in the round preceding the representative fixture, to allow those clubs to sufficiently rest those players and prevent them from fielding a weakened side.
+On the competition ladder, teams are typically awarded two points (equivalent to a win) during their bye week.

 The Australian Football League, which comprises an even number of clubs, gives each club a bye week in mid-season, as well as a bye the week before the finals.
 In 1915, 1919 to 1924, 1942 and 1943, 1991 to 1994 and 2011, when there were an odd number of clubs competing, each club was given two byes.

-In both leagues, and under many other professional and amateur sports leagues in Australia, higher placed teams don't earn byes during finals, but instead the opportunity not to be eliminated by losing their first-round match (also called a double chance).
+In both leagues, and under many other professional and amateur sports leagues in Australia, higher placed teams do not earn byes during finals, but instead the opportunity not to be eliminated by losing their first-round match (also called a double chance).
 This practice is common in Australia, but it is not used in most other countries, to earn an easier passage to the Grand Final as reward for finishing higher on the ladder.
 This is different from a double elimination format, in which a team has to lose both in the tournament and the repechage to be eliminated.

+The A-League Men also had bye rounds in the 2019-20 season and the 2024-25 season due to an odd amount of teams being in the competition after expanding the amount of teams in the league.
+The top two placed regular season teams earn a bye into the semi finals of the A League Finals.